Vuosaarenhuippu

-Vuosaarenhuippu is a recreational area in the northern part of Vuosaari in eastern Helsinki.
-Earlier it was the Vuosaari dumping ground and a place where land masses from construction sites was deposited.
+Vuosaarenhuippu is a recreational area in the northern part of Vuosaari in eastern Helsinki, Finland.
+Earlier it was the Vuosaari dumping ground and a place where land masses from construction sites were deposited.
 Through ecological restoration the area has been turned into a natural-like environment, the scale of which is unprecedented in the history of Helsinki.
 A large number of both flora and fauna inhabit the area.
 There are paths connecting the area to the nearby Mustavuori protected area.

 Dumping ground

-History of the dumping ground
+History

 Vuosaari dumping ground was a municipal dumping ground in the years 1966–1975 and 1979–1988.
-During the latter period it was one of the "big three".
+During the latter period, it was one of the "big three".
 The two others were the Iso-Huopalahti dumping ground and the Pasila dumping ground.
 The Vuosaari dumping ground is the second biggest dumping ground in the Nordic countries ever, second only to the current Ämmässuo dumping ground in Espoo, Finland.
 The waste taken there included domestic waste, industrial waste, and in all likelihood also hazardous waste.